Top-forms of Leading Singularities in Nonplanar Multi-loop Amplitudes: BCFW-bridge decompositions of leading singularities

-\makeatletter \@captype{figure}\makeatother In~\cite{Chen:2014ara, Chen:2015qna} we introduced a systematic way of decompose a given L-loop nonplanar diagram by BCFW-bridges, reductively, to three equivalence classes of trivial graphs.
-Nonplanar subgraphs were converted to a linear combination of planar ones with kinematic coefficients by CCD permutation~\cite{du2014permutation} as shown in Fig.~\ref{fig:NLoopCut}~(b).
-Attaching the BCFW-bridges in the reverse order one can straightforwardly obtain an analytic expression of the leading singularities.

-For sub-diagrams that are BCFW-decomposible, we perform according to the recipe presented in \cite{Chen:2014ara,Chen:2015qna}.
-There exist, however, ``no-bridge'' diagrams which do not contain any external BCFW bridges~\cite{Chen:2014ara, Arkani-Hamed:2014bca}.
+\makeatletter \@captype{figure}\makeatother The aim of this work is to obtain a simple and compact analytical expression of leading singularities of scattering amplitudes, valid for arbitrary number of loops, beyond the planar limit.
+A general leading singularity can be represented by a reduced on-shell diagram.
+BCFW-bridge decomposition provides an efficient way of constructing on-shell diagrams in the planar limit.
+In non-planar cases, we can obtain the BCFW-bridge decomposition chain by extracting planar sub-diagrams and computing them recursively~\cite{Chen:2014ara} as shown in Fig.~\ref{fig:NLoopCut}.
+For the sub-diagrams that are BCFW-decomposible, we follow the recipe presented in \cite{Chen:2014ara}.
+There exist, however, ``No Bridge'' (NB) diagrams which do not contain any BCFW bridges~\cite{Chen:2014ara,Arkani-Hamed:2014bca}.
+We have presented a method in \cite{Chen:2014ara} to transform some NB-diagrams, schematically depicted in Fig.~\ref{fig:NLoopCut}~(b), by applying $U(1)$-decoupling relations \cite{KK}.

-In this work we present a general method applicable to any on-shell diagrams without external BCFW-bridges.
-The trick is to add an auxiliary external momentum line to form an \textit{auxiliary BCFW bridge}, shown in Fig.~\ref{fig:NLoopCut}~(c).
-To regain the original no-bridge diagram we take the soft limit~\cite{SoftLimitA, SoftLimitB, Volovich:2015yoa}, to set the auxiliary momentum to zero.
-In this way the chain of BCFW reductions for the nonplanar on-shell diagrams can be obtained.
+In this work we present a general method applicable to any NB-diagrams.
+The key is to add an auxiliary external momentum line to form an \textit{auxiliary BCFW bridge}, shown in Fig.~\ref{fig:NLoopCut}~(c).
+To regain the original NB diagram we take the soft limit \cite{SoftLimitA,SoftLimitB,Volovich:2015yoa,Klose:2015xoa}, setting the auxiliary momentum to zero.
+This way the BCFW-bridge decomposition chain of the reduced on-shell diagrams beyond the planar limit can be obtained.

-In the rest of the letter we present a recipe for the construction of the {\it top-form}, by BCFW reductions~\cite{Chen:2014ara}, upon adding an auxiliary external momentum line.
+In the rest of the letter we present a recipe for constructing an analytical expression, {\it the top-form}, for a nonplanar leading singularity using the BCFW-bridge decomposition chain \cite{Chen:2014ara} after adding an auxiliary external momentum line.